-I am a PhD candidate in the Electrical and Computer Engineering Department at Carnegie Mellon University.
-My research interests include computer networks, wireless networks and communications, personal communication systems, vehicular networks, and machine learning techniques.
-As a member of the GM-CMU Vehicular Information Technology Collaborative Research Lab (GM-CMU VIT CRL), I am working on the software and system design of intra-vehicular sensor networks and related applications for next-generation vehicles.
+I received my PhD degree in Electrical and Computer Engineering from Carnegie Mellon University in December, 2014.
+My research interests include computer networks, wireless networks and communications, personal communication systems, vehicular networks, and machine learning.
+My PhD research is related to the software and system design of intra-vehicular sensor networks and related applications for next-generation vehicles.

 I received my bachelor degree from National Chiao Tung University and my master degree from National Taiwan University.
 Both degrees are in Computer Science.
 Before joining Carnegie Mellon University, I have worked in Microsoft Taiwan as a software developer for around one year.
 During the past few summers, I did two internships in General Motors Global Research and Development and one in Texas Instruments.
 I have gained a great deal of valuable experience during my time there working with talented colleagues.